 The Pupil Premium Grant (PPG) is additional funding given to schools and academies to:

-It was first introduced in April 2011.
-Since then the amount schools and academies receive has increased.
-Schools and academies will receive funding based on the number of pupils who have been eligible for free school meals at any point in the last 6 years (Ever6).
+First introduced in April 2011, schools and academies receive funding based on the number of pupils who have been eligible for free school meals at any point in the last 6 years (Ever6).

 Spending the Pupil Premium Grant (PPG)

-At the Mary Bassett Lower School allocation of PPG is carried out through a wide range of initiatives, projects and strategies.
-In recent years these have included:
+At the Mary Bassett Lower School allocation of PPG is carried out through a wide range of initiatives, projects and strategies under the tiered approach.

 Monitoring the impact of Pupil Premium Grant (PPG)